laidlaw42/gis-datasets/README.md

 ## Mostly Australian GIS and Remote Sensing Resource List
 A curated list of GIS (Geographic Information Systems) and remote sensing (RS) links that connect to datasets, web maps, manuals, tutorials, and developer tools.
 Primarily consists of Australian sources with an emphasis on geological data at present.

-Coming soon:
-- More datasets.
-- Descriptions for every item.

 ---
 * [Australia](#Australia)